 It’s one of the most beautiful parks in South Africa.
 The park only has some large antelope so it’s safe to go practice outdoor sports without being prey.
 Popular activities in the park include horseback riding, mountain biking, and hiking.

-Our highlight of the region is a hike up to Sentinel Peak situated at the top of Drakensberg amphitheater.
-The hike is a full day adventure and not for the faint of heart.
-Seriously, the hike is hard and dangerous, especially in bad weather conditions.
-You have to freely climb two chain ladders on a cliff face over 100 meters to get to the top, but the view is one of the best in Africa and the hike is a day-long adrenaline rush.
+Our highlight of the region is a hike up to Sentinel Peak, situated at the top of Drakensberg Amphitheater.
+The hike is a full-day adventure and not for the faint of heart.
+It is hard and dangerous, especially in bad weather conditions.
+You have to climb two chain ladders freely on a cliff face over 100 meters to get to the top, but the view is one of the best in Africa, and the hike is a day-long adrenaline rush.

-My tip: Start your hike early and go prepared with enough food and water to get you through the day.
+Top tip: Start your hike early and be prepared with enough food and water to get through the day.
 Check in with the guys at the entrance and sign out when you are done with your hike.

 Lesotho

 Hidden within the Drakensberg mountains lies The “Kingdom in the Sky.”
 Also known as Lesotho, it is a small country literally within South Africa and one of the best places to visit in Africa.
-Interestingly enough it’s considered the highest country in the world as it is entirely 1000m above sea level.
-Lesotho is a hidden gem within South Africa that near enough people take the time to explore.
-It’s people, mountain landscape, and culture are unique and can be found nowhere else in the world.
+Interestingly enough, it’s considered the highest country in the world as it is entirely 1000m above sea level.
+Lesotho is a hidden gem within South Africa that not enough people take the time to explore.
+Its people, mountain landscape, and culture are unique and can be found nowhere else in the world.

 We enjoyed several days exploring the country and wished we had allocated more time.
-Some fun things to do are to skiing at one of Africa’s only ski resorts (you read that right), Maletsunyane Falls, hundreds of hikes, and pony trekking through the mountains.
-However, Lesotho’s greatest draw is the ability to explore places few have been before you.
+Some fun things to do are skiing at one of Africa’s only ski resorts (you read that right), visiting Maletsunyane Falls, taking hundreds of hikes, and pony trekking through the mountains.
+However, Lesotho’s greatest draw is the ability to explore places few have been before.

-Good to know: The Lesotho Loti is another currency pegged 1:1 with the South African Rand and prices are comparable to South Africa.
-Again, the border crossing here is extremely simple and we did not need a visa.
+Good to know: The Lesotho Loti is another currency pegged 1:1 with the South African Rand, and prices are comparable to South Africa.
+Again, the border crossing here is extremely simple and many travelers do not require a visa.
 Check with your car rental company to make sure you can cross borders.

 Wild Coast

-The Wild Coast is considered by many a gorgeous region of South Africa.
-It extends from the Eastern part of the KwaZulu-Natal to East London.
-The coastline is a series of dramatic cliff faces, lush landscapes, and stunning beaches.
+Many consider the Wild Coast a gorgeous region of South Africa.
+It extends from the Eastern part of KwaZulu-Natal to East London.
+The coastline has dramatic cliff faces, lush landscapes, and stunning beaches.

-After Lesotho, we made our way to the coast to relax on the beautiful beaches.
+After Lesotho, we went to the coast to relax on the beautiful beaches.
 During apartheid, most of the region was politically and economically independent, which now makes it one of the poorest areas of South Africa.
-It is a stark contrast to the rich cities of Johannesburg, Cape Town, and Durban.
+It starkly contrasts the rich cities of Johannesburg, Cape Town, and Durban.

-In comparison to the rest of South Africa, tourism is low and the infrastructure is poor.
-To explore the area we suggest planning and booking ahead specifically for guesthouses as rooms can fill up fast.
-Notable places to stop are Coffee Bay, Cinsta, Morgans Bay, and Mthatha.
+Compared to the rest of South Africa, tourism is low, and the infrastructure is poor.
+To explore the area, we suggest planning and booking ahead specifically for guesthouses, as rooms can fill up fast.
+Coffee Bay, Cinsta, Morgans Bay, and Mthatha are notable places to stop.

 Jeffreys Bay